Martekode/GraphQLPizza/README.md

     # actually starting the application
     CMD ["node", "server.js"]
 ```
-- this docker file will generate the docker image based on uw applicatie en de commands given in the dockerfile.
+- this docker file will generate the docker image based on your application and given instructions inside the dockerfile.

 ## CI (Continuous Integration)
 Continuous Integration (CI) is a software development practice that involves regularly merging code changes from multiple developers into a central repository.
 The main goal of CI is to catch and address integration issues early in the development process.
 It promotes collaboration, early bug detection, and efficient development workflows.